 Ultimately, a realtor just wants to make a fair rate for the work they put in helping you sell your home.
 Below are some ideas for negotiating a lower rate with your realtor.

 Negotiating can be awkward and uncomfortable.
-If you’d rather avoid it, you can find an agent through Clever Real Estate.
-They’ve already pre-negotiated a 1.5% listing fee with experienced agents in Ohio, so you don’t have to.
+If you’d rather avoid it, you can find an agent through our agent-matching service.
+We’ve already pre-negotiated a low listing fee with experienced agents in Ohio, so you don’t have to.
 Find an Ohio agent for less.

 Work with a discount real estate broker